Thank you! Your submission has been received!

 • Optimize for worst-case space weather scenarios

 This shifts mission planning from reactive hedging to proactive risk management.
-Teams replace fuel buffers with validated resilience—reclaiming mass for scientific instruments.
+Teams replace fuel buffers with validated resilience—reclaiming mass for scientific instruments through overcoming hidden challenges in trajectory optimization and smart trajectory-payload alignment.

 Unified Environments

 Modern optimization platforms now interoperate natively with astrodynamics software.
-BQP’s solver embeds directly within STK and GMAT workflows via APIs.
-Critical constraints become simultaneous inputs rather than late-stage validations.
-This approach collapses iteration timelines while eliminating transfer errors.
+BQP’s solver embeds directly within STK and GMAT workflows via APIs, enabling optimizing astrodynamic workflows without introducing complexity or slowing iteration cycles.

 The New Trajectory Imperative